natritmeyer/yarjuf/README.md

 ```

 That will make sure that yarjuf is loaded when RSpec starts and can be
-used as a formatter
+used as a formatter.

 ### Generating JUnit output using yarjuf

 RSpec tests can be executed in a number of ways.
 Here's how to get JUnit
 output for each of those different ways - assuming you've loaded yarjuf
-as speficied above).
+as specified above).

 #### Running rspec tests from the command line